Title:

 • Wikipedia

 Like any good zombie storyline, they don't waste time explaining how the zombie apocalypse happened, it just does.
-There's just zombies out there (even the college-based "Humans vs. Zombies" games, which involve Nerf darts, often involve a storyline, and speaking of which, I'm sure that HvZ is where the idea came from).
 All the zombies are male, as female zombies might be seen negatively, and besides, the zombies all have different techniques but makes similar grunts, so it's not really necessary.
 One Zombie type was removed, though...there's a disco-themed "Dancing Zombie" who will summon "backup dancers" that come out of the ground and eat plants.
 It's extremely frustrating to beat this guy the first time around.
 Originally, it was a distinctly Michael Jackson zombie in an homage to "Thriller" but after Jackson's actual death in 2009, the estate demanded its removal.

 This is a good set-up for early levels.